-According to facts gathered by the Montgomery County (PA) website of emergency services, there is a very high correlation between depression and symptoms of alcoholism and addiction.
+According to facts gathered by the Montgomery County (PA) website of emergency services, there is a very high correlation between mental health conditions like clinical depression and substance misuse habits like alcoholism and addiction.

-- The Journal of Clinical Medicine reports that one in three adults who struggle with alcohol or drug abuse also suffer from depression.
+- The Journal of Clinical Medicine reports that one in three adults who struggle with drinking alcohol in excess or drug abuse also suffer from depression symptoms.

 - Alcohol is involved in over a quarter of all suicides in the U.S.

-- Suicide is 120 times more prevalent among adult alcoholics than the rest of the general population.
+- Suicide is 120 times more prevalent among adults with alcohol use disorders than the rest of the general population.

 - Alcohol abusers have higher rates of both attempted and completed suicide than non-abusers.